victor-pena/victor/_posts/2024-08-22-softscape-port-integration.md

 categories: updates
 ---

-In 2024, Callao's port operations exemplify advanced digital coordination through the integration of DP World Callao, APM Terminals, and various maritime associations into the Port Community System (PCS).
+Callao's port operations exemplify advanced digital coordination through the integration of DP World Callao, APM Terminals, and various maritime associations into the Port Community System (PCS)[^1].
 This system enables real-time data sharing among stakeholders, including customs agents, terminal operators, and transport companies.
 For instance, when a shipment arrives, all relevant data—such as container status and customs clearance—is instantly shared across the PCS.
 This facilitates coordinated actions, reducing delays, enhancing cargo flow, and ensuring regulatory compliance, ultimately streamlining the port’s supply chain operations.

 Exporters and importers are key stakeholders connected to the Port Community System (PCS) for tasks such as tracing and taxation.
 The PCS integrates these entities primarily through the following functionalities: Customs Declarations, Tracing Shipments and
 Taxation and Compliance.
 Here is a table summarizing the tasks handled by the Port Community System (PCS) at each step of the workflow for hinterland transport operators entering a port: